-Swiss boss Yakin 'confused' by red card
+Switzerland's Yakin confused by red card

 "I actually didn't realise the situation.
 My staff members were jumping up and getting excited and I thought when the red card was shown it was to one of my staff members and not for the player.

 "But overall I don't think this was decisive for the match.
-With our performance we controlled the match already before."
+With our performance we controlled the match already."

-In a hugely dramatic start to the match, the Swiss thought they had opened the scoring in the fourth minute through Denis Zakaria before his goal was ruled out for offside after a lengthy VAR review.
+In a dramatic start to the match, Switzerland thought they had opened the scoring in the fourth minute through Denis Zakaria before his goal was ruled out for offside after a lengthy VAR review.

-After referee Slavko Vincic had sent Lewis off, hard-working Northern Ireland looked like they would make it to the interval at 0-0 before Steven Zuber struck in first-half stoppage time.
+After referee Slavko Vincic had sent Lewis off, hard-working Northern Ireland looked like they would make it to the interval at 0-0 before Steven Zuber struck in first-half added time.

 Christian Fassnacht added the second in the 91st minute to condemn Ian Baraclough's men to a defeat that all but ends their hopes of qualifying for the World Cup.